sudar/bulk-delete/README.md

 If you are not familiar with either git or Github then refer to this [guide to see how fork and send pull request](http://sudarmuthu.com/blog/contributing-to-project-hosted-in-github).

-If you are looking for ideas, then you can start with one of the following TODO items :)
+If you are looking for ideas, then you can start with one of TODO items from the [issue tracker](7) :)

-### TODO

-The following are the features that I am thinking of adding to the Plugin, when I get some free time.
-If you have any feature request or want to increase the priority of a particular feature, then let me know.

-- Bulk Delete posts based on page views
-- Bulk delete based on the presence/absence of a word
-- Bulk Delete empty posts
-- Bulk delete comments
-- Delete images that are used by the posts that are being deleted
-- <del>Bulk Delete posts based on users</del> - Added in v5.2
-- <del>Bulk Delete sticky posts</del> - Added in v4.4
-- <del>Change the message based on the option the user has chosen</del> - Added in v3.3
-- <del>Expandable/collapsible taxonomies</del> - Added in v3.3
-- <del>Ability to choose the different sections that should be loaded</del> - Added in v3.4
-- <del>Bulk Delete by custom post types</del> - Added in v3.5

 ### Support